We hear this a lot at Groundwork:

 If you work at home, it is easy to slip out of touch with what other people in your field are doing.
 Getting out among other professionals is a great way to stay motivated, exchange best practices, and stay on top of your game.

 Maybe you aren’t looking for a new job or gig, but everybody can benefit from connections and opportunities.
 By getting out of your house, you might discover an opportunity to contribute to your community, or a career change you didn’t even know you wanted.

 You’ll become less productive.

-As I became less productive I still needed to get shit done, so this led to really long work days.
-I’d still be finishing things long after dinner thanks to my lack of focus.
+As I became less productive I still needed to do the same amount of work, so this led to really long days.
+I was constantly finishing things long after dinner thanks to my lack of focus.

 Going to a place away from distractions (like a coworking space) where others are working around you is a great way to stay on task and stay focused.